fellowship/upskill_challenges_02/README.md

 - Please note that the (2-No-code Machine Learning (Jeans)) challenge and (3-No-code Machine Learning (Jackets and Shirts)) challenge are very similar.
 You will use the same tools and strategies on two different data sets.

 ## Deadline
 [Log in](https://www.launchpad.ai/upskill/levis/login) to your account and upload the public file sharing link via the dashboard.
 Don't put your file in a folder before compressing; compress the file itself.
-Challenges should be submitted no later than midnight PST on December 6 for all employees.
+Challenges should be submitted no later than midnight PST on January 5 for all employees.